- Supported Ad Formats

 Placement ID(if applicable) from the old custom native connection to the supported Verizon Media instance.

 MoPub will initiate the following Verizon Media mediation adapter class names to render the ads:

-Important: During migration, make sure the custom native network and the Verizon Media network are not both live at the same time, because this may impact your revenue.
+Important: During migration, make sure that the custom native network and the Verizon Media network are not both live at the same time, because this may impact your revenue.